rmarasigan/freecodecamp/golang-beginners/primitives/README.md

 }
 ```

 What happens if I need to get the real part or the imaginary part?
-If you run this on the `complex64`, then the real and the imaginary function are gong to give you `float32`.
+If you run this on the `complex64`, then the real and the imaginary function are going to give you `float32`.
 We see that we get `float32`.
 ```go
 func main() {
   var n complex64 = 1 + 2i